- Location: Vermont

 Even if you're driving defensively, you still must have time to react to the drivers around you.
-Maintaining a two-second cushion with the vehicle ahead of you, under normal driving conditions, will serve as a good position to maintain.
+Maintaining about a two-second cushion with the vehicle ahead of you, under normal driving conditions, will serve as a good position to maintain.
 This way if the vehicle in front stops suddenly you'll have space and time to react properly.

-You should increase your "safety cushion" to three or four seconds when driving in rain or snow, and when following motorcycles.
+You should increase your "safety cushion" to about three or four seconds when driving in rain or snow, and when following motorcycles.

 When driving on multi-lane highways, you should also maintain a cushion with the vehicles on your sides.
 If you have another vehicle riding alongside of you either speed up or slow down in order to create space.